 But did you know that, while there are many different dog breeds that have retriever tendencies, there are only six recognized types of retrievers?
 Chances are you’re familiar with the Labrador and Golden varieties, but there are a few other breed options out there that are worth considering.
 The list below will cover all six breeds, including their defining characteristics, physical traits, and more, so all you have to do is decide which one to bring home to your family.

-The 6 Different Types of Retriever Dogs
+The 6 Types of Retriever Dog Breeds

 1. Labrador Retrievers

 According to the American Kennel Club, the Labrador is the most popular dog breed in the United States.
 What’s the appeal?
 Well, it probably has something to do with the fact that they’re incredibly friendly pups, making them the perfect addition to any family, even one with small children running around.

 Labradors come in three different coat styles: black, yellow, or chocolate.
 When fully grown, they can weigh anywhere from 55 to 80 pounds, and they love to play.